Where Forensic Science, Technology and Innovation come together

 Digital forensics is advancing at unprecedented speed.
 This pillar explores the cutting-edge technologies transforming how evidence is captured, analysed and presented.

-Conference Pillars
+Conference pillars

 Innovations in crime scene management, environmental intelligence and evidential integrity.